infracost/infracost-gh-action/README.md

 ## Environment variables

 The following environment variables are required.
-Other supported environment variables are described in the [Infracost docs](https://www.infracost.io/docs/#environment-variables).
+Other supported environment variables are described in the [Infracost docs](https://www.infracost.io/docs/environment_variables).

 If the [Terraform directory method](https://www.infracost.io/docs/#1-terraform-directory) is being used with AWS, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` should be set.

-Terraform Cloud users should follow [this section](https://www.infracost.io/docs/#terraform-cloud-users).
-Terragrunt users should follow [this section](https://www.infracost.io/docs/#terragrunt-users).
+Terraform Cloud/Enterprise users should follow [this section](https://www.infracost.io/docs/terraform_cloud_enterprise).
+Terragrunt users should follow [this section](https://www.infracost.io/docs/terragrunt).

 ### `INFRACOST_API_KEY`